edwin-huber/gaming/README.md

 # Gaming

-Demos in gaming on Azure
+Demos for working with gaming data in Azure.
 This is work under progress.

 # Setup of game analytics demo